open-electrons/open-electrons-scala-steward/README.md

 - repo_owner/project_name
 ```

 Where repo_owner is always open-electrons and the project_name is the actual project under the ownership of open-electrons.
+For multi module scala projects, TOODOo....